stefan-it/hmByT5/README.md

 # Pretraining

 We pretrain hmByT5 on a v3-32 TPU Pod.
 Details about the training can be found [here](hmbyt5/README.md).
+Additionally, we perform pretraining using Transformers JAX/FLAX example, details can be found [here](hmbyt5-flax/README.md).

 # Evaluation on Downstream Tasks (NER)